arrowtype/recursive/README.md

 There are two primary ways to use Recursive in code editors:

-#### 1: Rec Mono for Code fonts
+#### 1: Rec Mono for Code

 Install the `Rec Mono` fonts (found in the “Recursive_Code” folder of release downloads).
 These have code ligatures & several stylistic sets pre-applied so they will work by default in most code environments & apps.
 These are also named & configured in a way that enables their use in code themes that utilize italic & bold styles.
-If you wish to configure specific features in `Rec Mono` fonts, see [Recursive Code Config](https://github.com/arrowtype/recursive-code-config).
+If you wish to configure specific features in `Rec Mono` fonts (such as a dotted `0` or single-story `g`), see [Recursive Code Config](https://github.com/arrowtype/recursive-code-config).

 #### 2: Standard Recursive Mono desktop fonts